 2020 Course Update

-In an effort to be proactive and maintain the health and safety of all faculty, staff and fellow participants, our course directors have made the decision to postpone the Head and Neck Microvascular Fellow Bootcamp until Spring of 2021.
-We will keep participants posted as travel guidelines are announced and more definite plans are in place.
-We thank you for your patience and understanding.
+In an effort to be proactive and maintain the health and safety of all faculty, staff and fellow participants, our course directors have made the decision to cancel the Head and Neck Microvascular Fellow Bootcamp for the 2020-2021 academic year.
+We hope to resume our in-person course in the Fall of 2021 and will keep participants posted as more definite plans are in place.

 The mission of the Microvascular Fellow Bootcamp is to expose current head and neck microvascular fellows to both common and uncommon free flap procedures, indications, techniques and nuances of insetting including soft tissue and boney inset plating, and to expose residents to head and neck anatomy and ablative procedures.